Kennedy (film)

-Kennedy is a 2023 Indian Hindi-language neo-noir thriller film written and directed by Anurag Kashyap.
+Kennedy is a 2023 Indian Hindi-language neo-noir crime thriller film written and directed by Anurag Kashyap.
 It stars Rahul Bhat and Sunny Leone in the lead roles.
 The film marks the third collaboration of Kashyap and Bhat after Ugly (2013) and Dobaaraa (2022).

 Kennedy premiered at the 2023 Cannes Film Festival on 25 May.
+It was released digitally on Letterboxd Video Store on 10 December 2025 and was released on ZEE5 on 20 February 2026.